SamBall999/Parallel-Cloud-Classification/README.txt

 In order to run the program in benchmarking mode, which tests both sequential and parallel, as well as varying the data size and sequential cut-off parameters, the command is adjusted by adding the -t flag:

        java CloudData [input data file] [output data file] [correct output data file] -t

+## Analysis
+A full analysis of the parallel speed-up is included in the accompanying report.